 For calendaring, I use Outlook and Exchange Server.
 While this is an area where I don’t really have a choice due to my work, I would probably use it anyway out of inertia since I’m a former Microsoftie.

 For notes, I use a combination of tools.
 Microsoft OneNote is my personal wiki, and where I take meeting notes and develop ideas on Mac, Windows, and mobile.
-Quick throw-away notes (hotel room numbers, where I’m parked, etc.) live in Evernote, which I also use for archived articles.
 I use DayOne as a Daily Record of Events (DRE) and personal/professional journal.
 (My strong preference is nvALT, but it's fallen hopelessly out of repair-- I'm hoping Brett makes good on his promise to release a commercial version-- shut up and take my money, Terpstra!)

-I have a Creative Cloud subscription for free as an Adobe employee, I find that I use Photoshop and Illustrator most frequently, followed distantly by Premier and AfterEffects.
-I also use Acrobat Document Cloud a lot.
+I will probably always have a Creative Cloud subscription as a former Adobe employee, I find that I use Premiere and Photoshop most frequently, followed distantly by Lightroom and AfterEffects.
+I also use Acrobat Document Cloud a lot less since I left Adobe, but still love having it enough to keep paying for it.

 Tools and Utilities